 You can specify address lists as a criteria for whether to bypass or apply a given routing policy.
 These lists can contain email addresses, domains, or both.

-To determine if the address list is matched, G Suite considers the "from" field for received mail and the recipients for sent mail.
+Correspondent (default) G Suite considers the "from" field for received mail and the recipients for sent mail.
 For senders, the authentication requirement is also checked.
-(Details below.)
-If multiple lists are specified, the address must match at least one of the lists.
+(Details below.).

 The options for whether or not to bypass or apply a given content compliance policy are: